Girl (Davy Jones song): Availability

 Due to the fact that it was a poorly received single and was not included on his 1971 album, the original version of "Girl" was hard to find for a long time.
 It can now, however, be found as a bonus track on the Davy Jones CD and on the soundtrack of A Very Brady Sequel.

 The "grunge" version is widely available as part of the soundtrack to The Brady Bunch Movie.
 This version currently stands as Jones' best selling song on iTunes.
-It also appears, in a slightly different version, as the main-title theme for the 1971 movie Star Spangled Girl starring Sandy Duncan.

 In June 2012, Friday Music issued Davy Jones: The Bell Recordings (1971-72) on compact disc, and also issued a limited-edition green vinyl 45 (on the Bell label, but showing the Friday Music logo) of the original version of "Girl", backed with Jones' biggest single hit, "Rainy Jane".
 In September 2012 it was issued again on red vinyl.